fnetai/shell-flow/fnet/how-to.md

-# Developer Guide for @fnet/shell-flow
+# @fnet/shell-flow Developer Guide

 ## Overview

-The `@fnet/shell-flow` library provides a streamlined way to execute shell commands in various modes, including sequential, parallel, and forked executions.
-It features flexible error handling policies, allowing developers to decide whether a series of commands should stop on error, continue execution, or simply log the error.
-This can be particularly useful for automating complex workflows and handling shell scripts within Node.js applications.
+The `@fnet/shell-flow` library provides a structured way to execute shell commands within a Node.js environment.
+Developers can utilize its functionality to run sequences of commands with flexible error handling policies.
+The library allows for sequential execution of commands, as well as parallel and forked executions, offering diverse options for managing script automation and execution flows effectively.

 ## Installation

-To install the `@fnet/shell-flow` library, use npm or yarn as follows:
+To install the `@fnet/shell-flow` library in your project, you can use either npm or yarn.
+Simply run one of the following commands in your terminal:

 ```bash
 npm install @fnet/shell-flow
 ```

-or
+Or, if you prefer using yarn:

 ```bash
 yarn add @fnet/shell-flow